-A classic fabric that is used in menswear and is especially suited for Fall fashion is tweed, which is made from carded wool as opposed to combed.
-In carding, two boards or plates, also known as cards, are covered with fine metal teeth.
-They are then run over and through the wool to separate the fibers, clean them, and disentangle them, until the material is a fine web.
-The web is then spun into a continuous strand, known as a sliver, which is then used to weave.
+Tweed is a classic fabric in menswear and is especially suited for Fall fashion.
+Carded wool, as opposed to combed, is the base of tweed.
+A card is a board covered with fine metal teeth.
+The cards run over and through the wool to separate the fibers, clean them, and disentangle them, until the material is a fine web.
+Next, a spinner spins the web into a continuous strand.
+The continuous strand, known as a sliver, is ready to weave.
 Carded wool is bulkier, raised, and more flexible, as well as quite a bit warmer.
-Because the wool is first carded, tweed has bumps and a raised texture, creating a pliable surface that has a better drape.
+Because the wool is first carded, tweed has bumps and a raised texture.
+The texture creates a pliable surface that has a better drape.

 The most quintessential pattern for Fall fashion is plaid, which is created by overlapping multiple bands of colors both horizontally and vertically.
 Plaid is a very versatile pattern: you can wear bright and contrasting colors with a wide-set plaid for a trendier look, or you can keep the color palette more monotone and keep the checks smaller for subtlety.
 Check out all of our HARTTER MANLY Sports Jackets to get the perfect plaid jacket for this fall season.